treehouses/treehouses.github.io/pages/vi/firststeps.md

 `touch authorized_keys`

 ### Find the RPi with the SSH user
-To connect to Pi via SSH you will need to know your Raspberry Pi IP address.
+To connect to Pi via SSH you will need to know your Raspberry Pi's local IP address.
 If you are running the Pi without a screen, you can find the IP address by opening your terminal and type `nmap -sP 192.168.1.*` to find your raspberri Pi's IP address

 ### Log in by Pi by the SSH key